hisazumi/CPy/README.md

 ## Usage

-### Base Methods and the @cpybase Decorator
+### Inheriting from CPy and Declaring Base Methods Using the @cpybase Decorator

+To utilize the layering system provided by CPy, your class must inherit from the CPy base class.
+Additionally, any methods that you wish to modify through layers need to be declared as base methods by using the @cpybase decorator.

+This involves two key steps:

+1. Inherit from CPy: Ensure your class inherits from the CPy class to access the layering functionalities.
-In CPy, **base methods** are the original implementations that can be overridden or extended by layer-specific methods.
-To allow a method’s behavior to be modified by layers, you need to decorate it with the @cpybase decorator.
-This signals that the method is eligible for layering and integrates it into the CPy layering system.
+2. Declare Base Methods with @cpybase: Decorate methods that can be overridden or extended by layers with the @cpybase decorator.

-Use the @cpybase decorator to mark methods that can have their behavior altered by layers:

 ```python
 from cpy import CPy, cpylayer, cpybase